open-mmlab/mmsegmentation/docker/README.md

 ./build_image.sh <mmseg_version>
 ```

-If you use mmsegmentation `0.24.1`, please type the following commnand.
+If you use mmsegmentation `0.24.1`, please type the following command.

 ```
 ./build_image.sh 0.24.1